nxtlo/aiobungie/README.md

 ```

 ## REST-Only client
-If for some reason you only want to interact with the API directly without any `OOP`,
+For low-level and only to interact with the API directly without any high-level concepts,
 you can use the `RESTClient`.

 ### Simple Example